senseobservationsystems/commonsense-javascript-lib/README.md

 This library can be used in the browser and in for example Cordova and other javascript frameworks on cross-platform mobile devices.

-When available in your project, the following is a typical beginning of a usecase.
+The following is a typical beginning of a use case.

 ````javascript
   var s = SenseAPI;